zephyrproject-rtos/zephyr/boards/espressif/esp32c3_devkitm/doc/index.rst

 ``-DOPENOCD=<path/to/bin/openocd> -DOPENOCD_DEFAULT_PATH=<path/to/openocd/share/openocd/scripts>``
 parameter when building.

-Here is an example for building the :ref:`hello_world` application.
+Here is an example for building the :zephyr:code-sample:`hello_world` application.

 .. zephyr-app-commands::
    :zephyr-app: samples/hello_world